sradc/patchless_mlp_mixer/README.md

 - The model is capable of overfitting MNIST and CIFAR-10, suggesting that it might do well with larger, more varied datasets.

 Would also be interesting to see how well it works for saliency, object localization, etc, since output has same dimension as input.

+Discussion of CIFAR-10 results:
+The model is trained from scratch on CIFAR-10, and does worse than a CNN of similar parameter size would do.
+However, the architecture is less biased than a CNN, so I hypothesize that it will work well if first pre-trained on much larger datasets (which was also the case for Mixer-MLP).

+I'm not currently set-up (in terms of hardware/VMs) to train on ImageNet size datasets, so watch this space.

 ## Patchless MLP-Mixer layer